Lasbaskanenmas/multi_channel_dataset_creation/README.md

-# Creating a dataset for impervious surfaces - semantic segmentation
+# Creating a semantic segmentation dataset for impervious surfaces
 Combining images from different sources with lidar data into a single multi-channel image dataset
 ## Prerequsites are:
 Software